 While sitting at a console near the operating table, the doctor will look through lenses at a magnified 3D image of the inside of the body.
-Another doctor will stay by the table to adjust the camera and tools.
 With joystick-like controls and foot pedals, the doctor will guide the robotic arms and tools.
 Lastly, the tools will be removed, and stitches or staples will be used to close the area.

 After the Procedure

 You will have pain and discomfort during recovery.
 Your doctor will give you pain medicine.
 You may also feel bloated or have pain in your shoulder from the gas used during the procedure.
 This can last up to three days.

 Procedures done with the da Vinci Surgical System take place at Memorial Hospital of Carbondale.The usual length of stay is a few days.
 Your doctor may choose to keep you longer if you have any problems.